phillies2k/ratchet-bundle/README.md

 * Implement the [ClientInterface](Socket/ClientInterface.php) in your applications user model or document.
 * Implement the [ClientProviderInterface](Socket/ClientProviderInterface.php) in your applications user provider or managing repository.
-* Set the `provider` setting to the service id of your applications client provider implementation.
+* Set the `provider` setting to the service id of your applications client provider implementation or leave blank for the default anonymous provider.
 * Implement the [ApplicationInterface](Socket/ApplicationInterface) to listen on your own socket events ([Getting started](#getting-started)).
 * Use the `{{ p2_ratchet_client(debug, user) }}` twig function within your templates to enable the frontend websocket client.
 * Write your client side event handler scripts.
 See the [Javascript API](#javascript-api) section for more detail.